 Yes, gaming content is eligible.
 As with all applications, please bear in mind the intention is to explore new formats that are specifically built for the immersive medium and for the arts and cultural space.

 For example, content that could be considered an incremental step beyond something that already exists, such as a VR version of an existing game is unlikely to be accepted.

 Yes, immersive audio is a key part of any immersive experience, and all projects are encouraged to give thought to the technologies that can enable both visual and auditory immersion.

 We welcome applications that make use of innovative, immersive audio technology such as spatial sound (e.g. binaural or ambisonic rendering) or augmented audio techniques.
 This could either be as a combined audio-visual VR, AR or MR experience, or as an audio-only project.

+Yes, you have to be registered with Companies House.
 We will consider bidders that hold any legal form of business (e.g. ltd company, sole trader, consortium).

 Yes.
 We realise that creating a high quality immersive experience is not a simple process.
 Therefore, we are looking for teams that already have the skills, equipment and experience to produce these experiences, and we will judge accordingly.

 No, this programme does not specifically facilitate this – we expect teams to already be formed at the point of submitting the application.
 If you are interested in networking events, we have partner organisations including Immerse UK and our regional partners who may be able to help.